 Organization Mission: The California State Parks Foundation is an independent, member-supported nonprofit environmental organization dedicated to protecting and preserving the California state park system for the benefit of all.

 How California State Parks Foundation Takes Action on Earth Day

-Earth Day Climate Action encourages everyone and anyone to celebrate Earth Day by becoming a steward of their local state park.
-The organization calls on passionate park champions across the state to visit their local parks, playgrounds, neighborhoods, and backyards to clean up.
+At the California State Parks Foundation, Earth Day Climate Action returns each year as a month-long celebration that encourages supporters to become stewards of their local state park.
+The organization calls on passionate park champions across the state to help clean their local parks, playgrounds, neighborhoods, and backyards.

-All participants receive a virtual Earth Day kit with a face mask, trash bags, information to clean up litter in the local community, and some fun stickers.
-California State Park’s Virtual Earth Day Report helps them track their progress and record their impact for prizes.
+All participants receive a free DIY Earth Day kit with compostable trash bags, information to properly collect and sort litter in their local community, and some fun stickers.
+California State Park’s Virtual Earth Day Report helps volunteers track their progress and record their impact for prizes.

 Connect with California State Park Foundation: